Model non-collapse: Minimax bounds for recursive discrete distribution estimation: Main Results

 \begin{theorem}[Upper bound] Let $n_i\alpha_i \leq \sum_{j\in [0:i]} n_j \alpha_j^2$ for every $i \leq t$.
 Then there exists a sequence of estimators $\phat_{i}, i\geq 0$ for which the worst-case $\ell_2^2$ and $\ell_1$ losses are upper bounded as

 \end{theorem}

 We can directly observe that when the error term $h_t(\sfrac{1}{4k})$ is small, the minimax errors are within constant factors of each other; and, as we will see in the baseline, the erasure of the source information leads to a penalty of $\alpha_t$ on the effective sample size of batch $t$ (as compared to when the estimators know which distribution each sample is drawn from).
-As a corollary of the analysis of Theorem \ref{thm:upper-bound}, we also describe the worst-case error when the sequence of empirical estimators without further processing is used.
-This can be used in place of Theorem \ref{thm:upper-bound} if the hypothesis conditions are not satisfied, and might also be of independent interest.
+As a corollary of the analysis of Theorem~\ref{thm:upper-bound}, we also describe the worst-case error when the sequence of empirical estimators without further processing is used.

 \begin{corollary}[Unprocessed upper bound] For the sequence of estimators $\Phat_{t}^{\mathrm{emp}}:= \phat_{\mathrm{emp}}(X_0^{n_0}, \dots, X_t^{n_t})$, where $\phat_{\mathrm{emp}}(\cdot)$ denotes the empirical estimator of all samples, the worst-case $\ell_2^2$ loss under self-consumption at stage $t$ is bounded above as